SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-Are you staying in the City by the Bay for a longer period of time?
+Are you staying in the City by the Bay for an extended period of time?
 If so, you are probably looking for the best extended stay hotels in San Francisco.

 Here you will find my top recommendations.
 All of these hotel rooms are a little larger and include either a small kitchen or kitchenette.
-They also include additional sitting or work areas so you don't have to spend all your time on your bed.
+They also include additional sitting or work areas, so you don't have to spend all your time on the bed.

 Disclaimer: I receive a small commission from some of the links on this page.